 ENGL 161: Writing about Chicago: Pursuing Inquiry through Research

 Reading about Chicago’s 19th-century emergence as a mighty industrial force is difficult to reconcile with today’s city of Millennium Park, but this dynamic interplay characterizes Chicago’s remarkable story.
-In reading the history of Chicago, students will gain competence in academic writing through summary and analysis practice.
+Our central text, Dominic Pacyga’sChicago: A Biography, will be augmented with more critical analyses by Marco d’Eramo, and Donald Miller.
+Students will gain competence in academic writing through summary and synthesized analysis practice.
 For final research projects on Chicago, students will choose topics that intersect with their own academic and personal interests.

 ENGL 161: Give Me a Place to Stand (and I’ll Move the Earth): Writing about the Scope and Impact of Mathematics

 CRN 11875 (TR 8:00 - 9:15); CRN25973 (TR9:30-10:45); CRN11972 (TR 12:30-1:45)